2002 Allianz Suisse Open Gstaad

 The 2002 Allianz Suisse Open Gstaad was a men's tennis tournament played on outdoor clay courts at the Roy Emerson Arena in Gstaad in Switzerland and was part of the International Series of the 2002 ATP Tour.
-It was the 57th edition of the tournament and was held from 8 July until 14 July 2002. Àlex Corretja won the singles title.
+It was the 57th edition of the tournament and was held from 8 July until 14 July 2002.
+Eighth-seeded Àlex Corretja won the singles title.